 Dr. LaMoreaux has more than forty years of experience in project management and communications.
 During his career with PELA, he has served as Vice President and President, and now serves as Chairman of the Board.
-Dr. LaMoreaux also serves as Editor in Chief of the international journals Environmental Earth Sciences, Carbonates & Evaporites, and Sustainable Water Resources Management and five book series published by Springer Nature.
+Dr. LaMoreaux also serves as Editor in Chief of the international journals Environmental Earth Sciences, Discover Water, Carbonates & Evaporites, and Sustainable Water Resources Management and five book series published by Springer Nature.
 He is also editor of the Environmental Geology Volume of Springer’s Encyclopedia of Sustainability, Science and Technology.
 Dr. LaMoreaux serves as an Adjunct Professor in the College of Earth Science and Engineering at Shandong University of Science and Technology in Qingdao, China.

 In addition, he has participated in guest lectures to various universities in China, the University of Alabama Department of Geography, and in a Water Environment Federation training course in India.
 Topics of lectures include hazardous waste disposal, sustainable water resources management, history of karst hydrogeology, and water resources management in karst.

 Since joining PELA in 1981, Mr. Lee has overseen the company’s expansion, implementing methods of project accounting and quality control that have been verified and accepted by numerous federal, state, and local governments and agencies.
 Mr. Lee’s tenure with the company has been extensive, having served in many roles.
 His experience with contract and subcontract negotiation and maintenance of high-quality accounting and quality control measures, ensures that PELA continues to thrive upon a solid foundation of management practices.
 He is active in driving the company’s marketing strategies, as well as ensuring positive client relations.
 Mr. Lee is a certified management accountant and a certified financial manager.

 Lois D. George, P.G., CEA